-The Ship's Master is responsible at all times for the safe navigation and operation of the vessel within the applicable laws of Canada, having special responsibility for the safety of life, the safety of the ship and the preservation of the environment.
-In order to meet these responsibilities, the Master has full authority to take whatever action considered necessary to successfully complete the voyage.
-This includes responding to extreme weather conditions and taking actions to adjust speed, seek shelter, accept assistance or deviate to save lives, as required.
+The Ship's Master is responsible at all times for the safe navigation and operation of the vessel within the applicable laws of Canada, having special responsibility for the safety of life, the safety of the ship and the

 1 SOPEPs are developed by and for the Master of the vessel.
 The SOPEP is not a Baffinland Management plan.
 SOPEPs must meet external standards as dictated by IMO under MARPOL 73/78.